 Center for Environmental and Urban Studies

-It houses Sustainable Works (student program) like the sustainable workshops which teaches students how to become more sustainable in their own daily lives.
-It also conducts academic research on campus sustainability policies and programs like American College and University Presidents Climate Commitment.
+The CEUS houses Student Greening Programs such as Sustainable Works, which holds workshops to teach students how to become more sustainable in their own daily lives.
+It also conducts academic research on campus sustainability policies and programs like the American College and University Presidents Climate Commitment.
 The Center also consists of a Living Laboratory for sustainable practices and green building materials.
-Student clubs meet here such as Eco Action Club or in the Organic Learning Garden such as the Club Grow.
-The Center hosts events such as the Earth Week and Sustainability Week, and tables at various events on campus.
+Student clubs meet here weekly, such as Eco Action Club, or in the Organic Learning Garden such as Club Grow.
+It hosts annual events such as Earth Week and Sustainability Week, and tables at various events on campus.

 Organic Learning Garden

 The SMC community is excited by the opening of the new Organic Learning Garden facility!